 Employers are heterogeneous in the matching formula and default option of their retirement savings plan (indexed by e).
-Employer contributions to the DC account, denoted ec^e , are characterized by a level of non-contingent contributions (fixed^e), a match rate that is a function of tenure (match^e (ten)), and a threshold contribution rate for matching contributions (cap^e).
-Contributions above this threshold do not earn any match contribution from the employer.
-An employee contributing s_t receives an employer DC contribution equal to:
+Employer contributions to the DC account, denoted $ec^e$ , are characterized by a level of non-contingent contributions ( $fixed^e$ ), a match rate that is a function of tenure ( $match^e(ten)$ ), and a threshold contribution rate for matching contributions ( $cap^e$ ).
+Contributions above this threshold do not earn an employer match contribution.
+In some plans, an employee who separates from her employer before the end of a vesting period may lose part (or all) of the employer matching contributions.
+To capture this effect without introducing an additional state variable, I assume that the employer match is adjusted by a factor $\Upsilon_e(a, ten) \leq 1$ that depends both on the vesting schedule and on the probability that an employee-based on her age and tenure-separates from her employer before the end of the vesting period (see Appendix D.1.2 for more details).
+An